-Sepsis is a serious medical condition caused by an overwhelming immune response to infection.
+Sepsis is a life-threatening medical condition caused by the body’s extreme response to an infection.
 In short, sepsis is blood poisoning by bacteria.
 Sepsis can lead to tissue damage, organ failure, amputations and death.
 Septic shock, the most severe version of the condition, occurs when a body-wide infection leads to dangerously low blood pressure.

 How common is sepsis?

 Unfortunately, sepsis is dangerous and common, and can even be deadly.
 According to the NIH, more than 1.7 million people Americans develop sepsis each year.
 Moreover, almost 270,000 people die every year from sepsis in the US.
 Shockingly, about 1/3 of patients who die in the hospital have sepsis.

 How does sepsis develop?

 Many types of microbes cause sepsis, including bacteria, fungi, and viruses.
 However, bacteria are the most common cause.
 Additionally, antibiotic-resistant infections can lead to sepsis.
 In many cases, doctors cannot identify the source of infection.